5 top designers imagine the workplace of 2040

 In both the context of climate change and just simply living on and with the Earth better, our built environments shouldn’t be seen as separate from the environments that they are built within.
 Separating our daily lives from the world all around us in the form of hermetically sealed, air-conditioned spaces makes it far too easy to ignore everything that we’re doing to the outdoors.
 The more we can connect to natural resources, the better we’ll be at taking care of those natural resources.

-Also pools (and oceans and rivers and lakes) are always on the brain over here. —Dong-Ping Wong, director
+Also pools (and oceans and rivers and lakes) are always on the brain over here. —Dong-Ping Wong, founding director